aytheotaku/jwt-auth-api/README.md

 POST `/api/v1/transactions` <br>
 Returns all transactions. **_'Authentication-Needed'_**

-### Get Transactions by filter
+### Get Transactions by Query
 POST `/api/v1/transactions/` <br>
-Returns all filtered transactions. **_'Authentication-Needed'_**
+Returns all query transactions. **_'Authentication-Needed'_**

-The request query parameters are not required but can be added if a client wants to filter the transactions to be returned, they are:
+The request query parameters are not required but can be added if a client wants to query the transactions to be returned, they are:

 - `min-amount` - Number.
 If provided alone returns all transactions with transaction amounts greater than or equal to provided value
 - `max-amount` - Number.
 If provided alone returns all transactions with transaction amounts less than or equal to provided value